 We aim to raise awareness of the richness of the underwater and coastal heritage as well as the threats faced, and the actions that can be taken to mitigate the damage, educate and train officials, developers and students of archaeology and cultural heritage, and to help build capacity to manage, protect and promote maritime culture for future generations.

 Below are a few capacity building initiatives that the Society has been or is currently engaged with.

-Join us this autumn on a dive amongst the ancient amphorae of the Mazatos wreck!
-Dive the wreck, meet the team and learn about the underwater archaeological excavation.
+In 2019 we offered the chance on a dive amongst the ancient amphorae of the Mazotos wreck!
+Visitors dived the wreck, met the team and learnt about the underwater archaeological excavation.
 Hosted by Maritime Archaeological Research Laboratory - MARELab of the Archaeological Research Unit, University Of Cyprus.
-Thanks to Funding from the Honor Frost Foundation and Vasiliko Terminal Services.
+Thanks to Funding from the Honor Frost Foundation and support of Vasiliko Terminal Services.

 Since 2017, with the support of the Honor Frost Foundation, NAS senior tutors have visited Lebanon to undertake training activities with students of archaeology in conjunction local universities.
 It is hoped that these short courses will be the start of wider initiatives to support activities and education directed at underwater cultural heritage in Lebanon.
 Discover more here......